 Once you are finished writing the letter(s), send them via certified mail, return receipt requested, so you have the record that the credit bureaus have received your letter.

 Filing A Lawsuit Against Credit Bureaus

-Hiring a credit dispute lawyer in that case will help immensely.
-FCRA lawyers can provide legal advices that can help you resolve your situation.
+Hiring a credit dispute lawyer, in that case, will help immensely.
+FCRA lawyers can provide legal advice that can help you resolve your situation.
 They can also file the lawsuit against the bureau for you to get your credit report fixed.
 They may also recover compensation for you for any damages the credit report errors have caused.

 Check Constantly For Credit Report Errors

 A good way to make sure your credit reports are free of errors is to check them regularly.
 Even if your credit report is accurate from one credit reporting agency, others may have few items that are erroneous.

 It can be a hassle, but making sure that you don’t have any credit report errors will keep you from experiencing negative consequences (such as being turned down for a job because of a mixed credit file).